wheelroom/wheelroom/packages/boilerplate/README.md

   field
 - Generate the component from the existing config instead of from the answers

-The last approach works well once the configs are saved in a npm-module.
+The last approach works well once the configs are saved in a npm module.
-Starting a new project is then as simple as configuring which existing models you need and then generate React component code from that,
+Starting a new project is then as simple as configuring which existing models you need and then generate React component code from that.

 Questions sets can be configured as well.
 They are in `wheelroom-question-sets.js`.